leanprover-community/leancrawler/README.md

 * run [PEP8](https://www.python.org/dev/peps/pep-0008/) linting: `tox -e flake8`

 Note that the testing setup is done, but currently there is only one trivial test.

-## How does it work?

-There are two main components.
-A Lean component, living in `deps.lean` uses Lean introspection capabilties to inspect the content of the current file.
-It spits out a [YaML](http://yaml.org/) file as the one in `tests/test.yaml`.
-In order to manually use it, you can import `deps` in a file and then use `#eval print_content` at the bottom.
-The python component does that on a temporary copy of each file it can find.
-This component is made of three parts.
-The module `python_storage` contains classes reading the YaML information and storing information in memory.
-Module `db_storage` stores this information in a SQLite database in order to save introspection time.
-Module `graph` creates a networkx graph from a database.
-Originally the design was meant to be less coupled, but I underestimated introspection time, changed my mind and created this mess.